kvarak/dnd/docs/_Classes/feyblood.md

 While coated in slippery oil, you have advantage on checks made to escape bonds, squeeze through narrow spaces, and end grapples.

 While coated in sticky oil, you have advantage on checks made to grapple and checks made to maintain a hold on another creature, a surface, or an object.
-You gain a climbing speed of 20 feet.
+You gain a climbing speed of 20 ft.

-#### Oil Puddle
+**Oil Puddle**.
 While coated in oil, you can use your ***action*** to create a puddle of it, 1 inch deep and covering the ground in a 5 ft radius around you.
 The puddle is difficult terrain for all other creatures except boggles and lasts for 1 hour.

 Saving throw DCs against your oil puddle effects are 8 + your proficiency bonus + your Spark.